craigjperry2/home-network/README.md

 1. Install Ansible on the bootstrap host (a WSL2 VM in my case) `pip3 install --user ansible`
 1. Configure the host details in `hosts`
 1. Read the comments in `bootstrap.yml` and decide which strategy you'll run
+  1. E.g. to install on nas i did, as root, ansible-pull -U https://github.com/craigjperry2/home-network -i localhost,  # localhost only matches the bootstrap playbook

 # Pets or Cattle